What are you looking for?

 25 March 2020

-By building on the requirements to comply with ISO's internal audit guidelines (clause 9.2 of ISO 9001:2015), organizations can lay the foundations for long term sustainability and continuous improvement.
-The following tips will help you bolster your internal audit program and change the primary focus from identifying non-conformances to discovering opportunities for improvement.
+Internal audits are mandatory, but why not do them in a way that maximizes the return for your business?
+The following tips will help you improve your internal audit processes and change the primary focus from identifying non-conformances to discovering opportunities for improvement.

 Nominate an Executive Champion